 By following this recommended process, port and terminal operators and asset owners can feel confident that they are prepared to continue operations in the face of a changing climate.
 Developing resilience to potential physical risks not only secures the supply chain, but improves the overall Environmental, Social and Governance responsibilities of your port or port project.

 About the authors

-Keyvan Mahlujy, M.Sc., P.Eng., is a Senior Coastal Engineer at Golder, a member of WSP.
+Keyvan Mahlujy, M.Sc., P.Eng., is a Senior Coastal Engineer at WSP*.
 He has over 25 years of experience in coastal aspects of port and terminal design, throughout all stages of the project lifecycle.
 Keyvan has specialist expertise in evaluation and design of coastal structures including breakwaters, causeways and revetments; and coastal numerical modelling including met-ocean studies, dynamic mooring analysis and berth downtime assessment.
 He has acted as design engineer, coastal lead, engineering manager and project manager for development of coastal structures and port facilities around the world.
 A few examples are Quebrada Blanca Phase 2 Port Facility (Chile), Peru LNG Terminal (Peru), Mina de Cobre Terminal (Panama), Port Preston (Australia), Presidente Kennedy Terminal (Brazil), Altamira LNG Terminal (Mexico), Jorong Terminal (Indonesia), Bahman Port (Iran), Silangan Copper Gold Port (Philippines), and Canaport LNG Terminal (Canada).